lougheedlab/eDNA_Manual/src/sections/Section 11.rst

 #. we incubate at 4°C for 1-2 hours or room temperature overnight, and
 #.
 DNA precipitation

-Use serial elution when there are several filters per sample (see figure below).
+Use serial elution when there are several filters per sample (see :numref:`fig_serial_elution`).
 Conduct eDNA extractions in a pre-PCR space.
 Handle and store filters and extracted eDNA away from bulk samples (such as malaise trap samples), tissue samples, PCR products, or DNA constructs.
 Keep apparatus used for pre-PCR away from post-PCR apparatus (see Lab Design for details).

 Lab Decontamination
 ===================